Crown of Ranavalona III

-The "crown" of Queen Ranavalona III is a crowning of a royal canopy used by Ranavalona III (November 22, 1861 – May 23, 1917) during the ceremony of declaration of war against France in 1895.
+The "crown" of Queen Ranavalona III is a decorative element, mostly made of zinc, that was set on top of a royal canopy used by Ranavalona III (22 November 1861 – 23 May 1917) during the ceremony of declaration of war against France in 1895.

-Although it is not precisely a crown, but a golden zinc top ornament for a ceremony canopy, it is usually called "crown of the Queen Ranavalona III", by confusion with the crown of Queen Ranavalona I, actually worn by Queen Ranavalona III during her coronation.
-This crown was stolen in 2011 in the Andiafiavaratra Palace (Antananarivo) and has still not been recovered.
+While it is not a crown, but rather a golden zinc ornament from a ceremonial canopy, it has been known for years as the "crown of Queen Ranavalona III."
+This name stems from a confusion with the crown of Queen Ranavalona I, which Queen Ranavalona III wore during her coronation.
+That specific crown was stolen from the Andafiavaratra Palace in 2011 and remains missing.

 Location

-This crown of royal canopy is permanently exhibited in Paris, France at the Museum of the Army, which is housed within the French Hôtel National des Invalides National Palace.
-Les Invalides was built in the 17th century (1671–1676) and is located in the 7th arrondissement of Paris, 400 meters from the Military Academy.
-Originally a royal residence for French soldiers and disabled, elderly or retired former soldiers, the building now houses several museums and religious facilities as well as different services and agencies for former combatants.
-The object was donated to the Museum by Georges Richard, former mayor of Saint-Denis, Réunion between 1893 and 1896.
+Till 2020, this "crown" of a royal canopy was exhibited in Paris, France at the Army Museum, which is housed within the French Hôtel National des Invalides National Palace.
+The object was donated in 1910 to the museum by Georges Richard, former mayor of Saint-Denis, Réunion between 1893 and 1896.

+From 2020, this decorative object was lend by French state in order to be exhibited in Rova of Antananarivo.